microsoft/terminal/doc/specs/#4191 - Formatted Copy/spec.md

 ### Compatibility

 This breaks the existing behavior of always copying the formatting.
-The justification for breaking this default behavior is in the response from the community saying the default should be plain text only.
+The justification for breaking this default behavior is in response to the community saying the default should be plain text only.

 ### Performance, Power, and Efficiency